taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

     |> User.changeset(attrs)
     |> Repo.insert()
   end

-  def update_user(%User{} = user, attrs) do
-    user
-    |> User.changeset(attrs)
-    |> Repo.update()
 end

-  def delete_user(%User{} = user) do
-    Repo.delete(user)
-  end
-end
 ```

-This module includes functions that use the Ecto ORM to query the database.
+This module includes functions that use ecto to query the database.
 We can use this module for all of the basic functionality to interact with our user resources that are stored in the database.

-Our API is now backed by a database that consists of a users table and is built out to handle managing user resources.
+Our Phoenix API is now backed by a database that consists of a users table and is built out to handle managing user resources.
 We're now ready to start implementing our authentication strategy using Guardian.

 ## Guardian Installation And Configuration